charlenetolentino/mattsnotes/401-main/reading401-12.md

 Questions:

-- What is the benefit of transforming data into packets?
+- Who is the benefit of transforming data into packets?
   - to make it more safe and saleable.